Bradley-Hower/201-reading-notes/class-01.md

 ##### JavaScript File

+Here, JavaScript exists independently.

 ```
 alert("Hello World");
 ```

 #### Location Inserts

-Note, by cleverly writing JavaScript code to also contain HTML therewithin, JavaScript can be targeted within an HTML page by containing a JavaScript function call within script elements.
+Note, by cleverly writing JavaScript code to also contain HTML therewithin, JavaScript can be targeted within an HTML page by containing a JavaScript function call, wrapped with script elements.
 Here is an example:

 ```
 <script>